FAQs about the Youth Risk Behavior Survey

 Do students answer questions truthfully?
 Yes.
 Research has shown that this type of data can be gathered as reliably from adolescents as from adults.
 Youth are assured that the survey is anonymous and that their responses are not linked to them.
 Several internal reliability checks help identify falsified answers.
 Those surveys are removed from the analysis.

-Will the survey be administered in any foreign languages?
+Will the survey be administered in any other languages?
 Yes.
 The survey is currently translated into Spanish.

 How is the survey administered?
 The survey is administered in a classroom setting.
 It takes one class period.
 The survey is given to the students; the students read the instructions and then complete the survey.
-Spring 2017 will be the first year that the survey will be available online.
 No personal or identifying information is collected from the students.